lightbend/kafka-streams-scala/kafka-stream-q-example-dsl/README.md

 1. Zookeeper and Kafka are running
 2. All topics mentioned above are created
-3. The folder mentioned in `directoyToWatch` in `application.conf` has the data file
+3. The folder mentioned in `directoryToWatch` in `application.conf` has the data file

 ```bash
 $ pwd